autograms/autograms/docs/index.md

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSgcJiEpGXvXcxCppisqXtx2PAyBrj28_tJKeIUf_Thi1IR_YG4Wg3lfwlQWqSWNrUZ53YBScZmjM3P/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false" width="100%" height="300px"></iframe>

- The fields are the same as in python, except that fields associated with transitions are comma separated lists.
+ The fields are the same as in Python, except that fields associated with transitions are comma separated lists.
 Instead of having a list for transition transition choices, transition choices are defined as separate fields (`transition_choice_a`, `transition_choice_b`, ..., etc.).
-Fields in spreadsheets (unlike in python) are case insensitive and can use spaces and underscores interchangeably--both are converted to underscores when mapping to fields in python.
+Fields in spreadsheets (unlike in Python) are case insensitive and can use spaces and underscores interchangeably--both are converted to underscores when mapping to fields in Python.

-The csv autogram can be visualized and interacted with from python as follows:
+The csv autogram can be visualized and interacted with from Python as follows:

 ```
 from autograms.graph_utils import visualize_autogram